 - 1. Remove the blade and replace the blade wheel belts.
 New blade wheel belts are required to perform the complete alignment procedure. - 2.
 Blow sawdust off of the blade guide assemblies.
 Remove sawdust from the blade housings. - 3.
-Remove the blade guide assemblies and the blade.
+Remove the blade guide assemblies.